Dom-aka-Doke/Advanced-SNES-ROM-Utility/README.md

 *Advanced_SNES_ROM_Utility.exe -path "C:\ROMs" -recursive -header add -patch "C:\Patches\patch.ips" -header remove -fixromsize -fixchecksum*

-This command will add a header to all ROMs in C:\ROMs (subfolders included), apply an IPS patch, remove header afterwards, fix internal ROM size and checksum and save the modfied file with an extension
+This command will add a header to all ROMs in C:\ROMs (subfolders included), apply an IPS patch, remove header afterwards, fix internal ROM size and checksum and save the modfied file with an extension.

 For more information type

 *Advanced_SNES_ROM_Utility.exe -help*

-or take a look into the tool's manual
+or take a look into the tool's manual.

 ## Download
 - [Get it on RHDN](https://www.romhacking.net/utilities/1638)